josueace/PreWork/README.md

 1. its interactive student experience
 2. its expert recommendation on solution to problems

+Think of an app idea that you would like to build.
+It can be a new idea or an improvement on an existing app.
+Write a short paragraph describing the app and the features you would like to implement.
+You are not commiting to this idea, but it helps to start brain storming early on and get feedback from your peers and instructors.

+One of my app ideas is the renovation of note taking apps.
+It is not a new idea but more of an improvement to already existing technology.
+We have seen the use of the iPad with the apple pencil, and the many note taking platforms.
+I would like to perfect note taking apps, until the use of regular paper notes is no more.
+The app will be available across all platforms.
+Users can decide wether to make their individual notes public or private.
+Also users will be able to see other users notes and interact with each other.

 ## Notes

 Describe any challenges encountered while building the app.